Skip to content

 Sophie Pemberton

-Sophie is a Lawyer with the Intellectual Property (Trade Marks) team at LegalVision.
+Sophie is a Senior Lawyer with the Intellectual Property (Trade Marks) team at LegalVision.
 She completed her Bachelor of Laws (Honours) and Bachelor of Arts at the University of Western Australia and her Graduate Diploma of Legal Practice at the College of Law.
 She was admitted to practice as a lawyer in the Supreme Court of Western Australia in 2018 and is on the register of practitioners of the High Court of Australia.

 Qualifications: Bachelor of Laws (Hons), Bachelor of Arts, University of Western Australia, Graduate Diploma of Legal Practice, College of Law.